danielborowski/fibonacci-heap-python/README.md

 # Note
 [Michael Fredman](https://en.wikipedia.org/wiki/Michael_Fredman), one of the creators of the Fibonacci heap, was one of my professors in college.

-The class was very hard.
+The class was very difficult.